juliusortiz/google-maps-app-starter-master/readme.md

 - Add input box -DONE

-- Add store list container
+- Add store list container -DONE

-  1:34:01
-- Add individual store container
+- Add individual store container -DONE

-- Show all the stores in the stores list using `store-data.js`
+- Show all the stores in the stores list using `store-data.js` -DONE

-- Open the info window of the marker on store selection in stores list
+- Open the info window of the marker on store selection in stores list 2:19:57
 - Complete the styling for the marker info window

 - Allow a user to search for stores in a zip code